01 of 24

 Facts About Growing Moonshadow Euonymus:

-- Where you can grow it: planting zones 5-8.
+- Where you can grow it: planting zones 5 to 8

-- General appearance and function: multi-branched and shaped like a hassock, its dense branching pattern discourages weed growth, thereby making it an effective ground cover.
+- General appearance and function: This plant is multi-branched and shaped like a hassock.
+Its dense branching pattern discourages weed growth, thereby making it an effective ground cover.